Speech AWARDS TOPIC 2025:

 The Race Unity Speech Awards were initiated by the New Zealand Bahá’í Community in 2001 in support of Race Relations Day (21 March).

-The speech topic this year is Te Taura Tangata – The Rope of Unity.
 We are wonderfully diverse, yet there is only one race: the human race.
 This is not just a biological fact.
 The wellbeing and progress of all parts of humanity are inextricably linked, like the fingers of one hand.
 Conflict holds back the progress of our species; cooperation and reciprocity are the true basis of human civilisation.
 Mutual support and cooperation is needed, not just among different groups of people, but between the individual, the community, and the institutions of society.
 In this vision of the human race, everyone has their own role to play in the eradication of racial prejudice and injustice, and the establishment of true unity.

 Read more →